Jason Schiffman, MD, MA, MBA

 Catherine has also worked for The Institute for Sexual Health where she specialized in the use of the sex addiction-induced trauma model (SAITM) and worked with partners, addicts and couples.
 Her training and clinical experiences in this domain include intensives for partners impacted by sex addiction, co-facilitating partner and sex addict groups and 12-day intensive outpatient treatment programs for sex and love addicts.

 Medical Director, Los Angeles

-Psychiatrist, Menlo Park
+Medical Director, Menlo Park